tursodatabase/turso-docs/reference/local-development.md

 - Manages the underlying database data in a [SQLite database file](#about-sqlite-database-files)

-Turso adds additional features and configurations on top of sqld:
+Turso adds additional features and configurations on top of libSQL server:

 - DNS and secure sockets with SSL
 - Client authentication with database tokens provided by the [Turso CLI]